-- Apply emollient hand cream frequently – dimeticone barrier creams may help.
+- Apply emollient hand cream frequently – dimethicone barrier creams may help.

-Treatment should focus on the dermatitis and any microbes grown on culture.
+Treatment should focus on dermatitis and any microbes grown on culture .

-- Topical corticosteroid ointment for 2–4 weeks and for flares
+- Topical corticosteroid ointment is applied for 2–4 weeks and repeated for flares.

-- Antiseptics or antifungal lotions or solutions for several months
+- Antiseptics or antifungal lotions or solutions may be applied for several months.

-- Oral antifungal agent (itraconazole or fluconazole), if C albicans confirmed
+- Oral antifungal agent (itraconazole or fluconazole), if C. albicans is confirmed.